xiangl18/EC601-Mini-Project-1/README.md

 ``` Bash
 > use twitter_database
 ```
-You can then run the test1.py for testing the function in api.
+You can then run the test1.py for testing functions in api.